lwade/euca-wiki/Stackato-Image.md

 Thats it.
 Should be good to go.
 Open up a browser and go to http:<public DNS name> e.g. http://stackato.dev.eucalyptus-systems.com.
 You should see the [Admin Management Console](http://docs.stackato.com/quick-start/index.html#accessing-stackato-via-management-console) and then go from there.

+***NOTE: If cloud-init enabled Stackato image is used, it takes care of mounting the ephemeral storage for you and places the LXC containers in ephemeral.***

 ### Next Steps

 * Need to test Stackato 2.6.7 image.
-* Need to get the non cloud-init image on emis.eucalyptus.com
+* Need to get the non cloud-init/cloud-init image on emis.eucalyptus.com
-* Work on getting the cloud-init Stackato image working.
 * Work on setting up a micro-cloud cluster in Eucalyptus.